localgovdrupal/docs/docs/src/features/services/content-design.md

 Common task links allow quick access to high priority tasks within a section.

-Engage with the service to understand what the top task are within a section and use analytics to see what pages users engage with most.
+Engage with the service team to understand what the top task are within a section and use analytics to see what pages users engage with most.
 Monitor this over time and change it according to users' needs.

-Tasks can be tagged as either "Action" or "Information" - these may display differently depending on how your theme is set up
+Tasks can be tagged as either "Action" or "Information" - these may display differently depending on how your theme is set up.

 ![Screenshot of the LGD demo site "Adult and social care" service landing page, showing three common task links - 2 blue information links and 1 green action link](https://user-images.githubusercontent.com/3852805/123274826-c2804c80-d4fb-11eb-844b-d4c09a5a00f8.png)
 Image caption: in the screenshot from the LGD demo site, the action links have a green background and the information links have a green background.